Plentiful African Penguin Facts

 Pollution.
 Plastic pollution in our oceans pose serious threats to African penguins, who end up mistaking plastic for food or consuming contaminated food sources.

 Nesting habitat loss.
-Penguins naturally lay their eggs in nests made of guano (bat droppings) that provides perfect insulation and predator protection.
+Penguins naturally lay their eggs in nests made of guano (seabird droppings) that provides perfect insulation and predator protection.
 However, humans took the guano from the beaches for fertilizer, leaving the penguins without a safe place to raise their young.

 Dallas Zoo Saving African Penguins